 We basically had 3 elements comprise our final grade for Managing Technical Teams.
 A mid-term and final exam, coupled with a reply to a Harvard Business School case study.
 Despite having aced the mid-term, and even though I would go on to ace the final because my original business case reply received a failing grade — actually a non-grade — I was in jeopardy of failing the class.

 I was in a Master’s program that had no tolerance for a failing grade.

-Without going into too many specifics, the case study described the woes of a C-level executive who purchased some big iron at a song, then spun up a huge software project to port their current accounting system to run on said mainframe.
+Without going into too many specifics, the case study described the woes of a C-level executive who purchased some mini computers geared for telecommunications at a song, then spun up a huge software project to port their current financial accounting system to run on said mainframe.

 Others in my class receiving high marks on their replies had focused their replies solely on managing a work breakdown structure against finite resources.

 I just couldn’t bring myself to throwing the team under the bus for working on something the business had no business doing.